calmm-js/partial.lenses/README.md

 semantically before next major release.**

 `L.inverse(iso)` returns the inverse of the given isomorphism.
-Note that this operation does not work on lenses.
+Note that this operation only works on isomorphisms.

 For example: